Scalar Cosmological Perturbations from Quantum Entanglement within Lorentzian Quantum Gravity: Summary and Conclusion

 In Sec.~\ref{sec:Perturbation equations from quantum gravity}, we derived the background and perturbed dynamics of observables by computing expectation values of GFT operators with respect to the perturbed CPS.
-To compare such emergent quantities to observables of GR, we introduced matching conditions that relate macroscopic GFT observables with quantities commonly used in standard cosmology.
+To compare such emergent quantities to observables of GR, we introduced matching conditions that relate macroscopic GFT observables with cosmological quantities.
 At the background level, we reproduced the results of~\cite{Marchetti:2020umh,Jercher:2021bie}, showing that for late relational times, the dynamics of the spatial volume $\bar{V}$ and the scalar field $\bar{\mf}$ in GFT and GR agree.
 We computed the dynamics of the perturbed spatial volume $\delta V$ and the perturbed matter field $\delta\mf$ in Secs.~\ref{sec:Geometric observables} and~\ref{sec:Dynamics of matter observables}, respectively.
-Their effective equations show a significant improvement compared to~\cite{Marchetti:2020umh} as the harmonic spatial derivative term of GR, entering with a factor of $a^4$, is now faithfully reproduced.
-Similarly to what is commonly done in standard cosmological perturbation theory, we also combined geometric and matter perturbations into a curvature-like quantity $\tilde{\mathcal{R}}$, the dynamics of which again show an improvement with respect to previous work.
+Their effective equations show a significant improvement compared to~\cite{Marchetti:2020umh} as the harmonic spatial derivative term of GR, entering with a factor of $a^4$, is now faithfully reproduced. {Also, we} combined geometric and matter perturbations into a curvature-like quantity $\tilde{\mathcal{R}}$, the dynamics of which again show an improvement with respect to previous work.
 Despite the similarities between the effective dynamics of GFT and GR perturbations, deviations in the form of source terms are present in the differential equations for $\delta V,\delta \mf$ and $\tilde{\mathcal{R}}$.
 To study these differences further we provided a comparison between solutions of perturbations in Sec.~\ref{sec:Solutions of GFT and GR perturbations}.
-Remarkably, the curvature-like observable $\tilde{\mathcal{R}}_\GFT$ shows good agreement with $\tilde{\mathcal{R}}_\GR$ at all scales if initial conditions are chosen appropriately.
-Differences, though small, are most apparent for sub-horizon modes, which in our relational reference frame appear to be associated with trans-Planckian scales.
-Together with the arguments of Appendix~\ref{sec:Classical perturbation theory - matter}, this suggests that the deviations between GFT and GR perturbations should in fact be interpreted as quantum gravity effects.
+Remarkably, the curvature-like observable $\tilde{\mathcal{R}}_\GFT$ shows very good agreement with $\tilde{\mathcal{R}}_\GR$ for sub-Planckian modes if initial conditions are chosen appropriately.
+Quantum gravity corrections become important instead for trans-Planckian modes~\cite{Jercher:2023kfr}, which we have shown to be naturally associated with sub-horizon scales in the relational framework we employ.